VinayakFia/Obsidian/COMP3161/Assignment 0 - Vinayak Fialok.md

 If the same string is used to denote both a function name and a variable in the same scope, this is accepted by my scope judgement.
 This is commonly handled with overload, that is, the compiler determines the value of the identifier given how it is used.
 If an identifier is referenced with $(\text{Var} \ x)$, then we will find the corresponding variable in the context.
 If an identifier is referenced with $(\text{Call } x \ B)$, then we find the corresponding function in the context.

 If the same string is used to denote another function name or variable as previously declared, this is also accepted by my scope judgement.
-This means that
+When eval